The Debate Over Sensory Processing

 She urged them to try these ideas at home as part of what's called a "sensory diet" and also suggested that they read The Out-of-Sync Child, Carol Stock Kranowitz's seminal book on sensory processing problems.
 They recognized Paul's behaviors in the book and it all started to make sense to them.
 Most important, they felt they were able to do something to help their son—and that he seemed to be improving.

-One of the reasons it's often "unheard of" is that SPD is not included among the conditions spelled out in the Diagnostic and Statistical Manual (DSM), the guide used by psychiatrists and many other clinicians—including pediatricians, psychologists, and social workers—in diagnosis.
+But sensory processing problems do not constitute a disorder in the Diagnostic and Statistical Manual (DSM), the guide to diagnoses used by psychiatrists and many other clinicians—including pediatricians, psychologists, and social workers.
 It is occupational therapists who first theorized that sensory processing issues are a source of distress for many children, and an explanation for a lot of otherwise puzzling behaviors.
 And it is often OTs who identify these challenges, typically in preschool children, and who specialize in treating them.
 Despite an intense campaign—waged in part so that costly private treatments could be covered by insurance—it was not added as a new diagnosis in the latest edition of the diagnostic manual, the DSM-5.

 What is accepted in the wider clinical community is that many children do have unusual and sometimes problematic sensory responses, including most of those kids who are eventually diagnosed with autism.
 Indeed, Paul was later found to be on the autism spectrum.
 In the latest edition of the diagnostic manual, the DSM-5, sensory problems like the ones Paul experienced are now listed as one of the criteria for an autism diagnosis.
 But lots of other children who are identified as having sensory issues as preschoolers are later diagnosed with ADHD—Paul's secondary diagnosis—and others with anxiety.
 And some are never diagnosed with any disorder in the DSM.

-So while there is general agreement that some children do have serious sensory challenges, the disagreement is over whether SPD should be considered an independent disorder, how far sensory issues go in explaining behaviors, and whether the treatment occupational therapists offer for sensory issues has any effect on a child's functioning over time.
+So while there is general agreement that some children do have serious sensory challenges, there is disagreement over whether sensory problems should be considered an independent disorder, how far they go in explaining behaviors, and whether the treatment OTs offer for them has any effect on a child's functioning over time.

 Understanding the disagreement